 Kansas City barbecue started building a serious reputation and national following in the 1950s when radio broadcasts of the Kansas City Athletics baseball games, just a few blocks down the street from Bryant’s, always included a mention of the good smell of barbecue filling the air.
 Folks around the country came to Kansas City for baseball and barbecue.

-Best BBQ in KC
+Where is the Best BBQ in Kansas City?

-So where is the best barbecue in Kansas City?
+So, where is the best barbecue in Kansas City?
 Well that’s a question that has been argued about since Charlie Bryant first tossed a slab of ribs over a pile of slow-burning hickory.
-The answer is – it depends on what you like.
+The answer is — it depends on what you like.
 Atmosphere is important in a barbecue joint, as is sauce and beans and cole slaw and pickles.
 And each BBQ joint in KC has something different to offer.

 Try ’em all.
 Don’t visit the just the big names, like Bryant’s and Gates, and think you know KC BBQ.
-Until you’ve tried at least a dozen or more places, like Hayward’s and Rosedale’s and Q-39 and Little Danny Edwards’, well, you just can’t make any assumptions about what Kansas City barbecue is all about.
+Until you’ve tried at least a dozen or more places, like Joe’s and Rosedale’s and Q-39 and Little Danny Edwards’, well, you just can’t make any assumptions about what Kansas City barbecue is all about.